Vincit/objection.js/doc/includes/API.md

 The `*` token must be used with caution or you will end up fetching your entire database.

 Expression `parent.^` is equivalent to `parent.parent.parent.parent...` up to the point a relation no longer has results for the `parent` relation.
+The recursion can be limited to certain depth by giving the depth after the `^` character.
+For example `parent.^3` is equal to `parent.parent.parent`.